cfff226/finalCapstone/tm-readme.md

-Add a detailed README file for each project that you have pushed to GitHub.
-A reminder that README files should contain the following:
-○ The project name.
-○ A clear, short, and to the point description of your project.
-Describe the importance of your project, and what it does.
-○ A table of contents to allow other people to quickly navigate especially long or detailed READMEs.
-○ An installation section that tells other users how to install your project locally.
-○ A usage section that instructs others on how to use your project after they’ve installed it.
-Include screenshots of your project in action.
-○ A section for credits that highlights and links to the authors of your project if the project has been created by more than one person.

 # Task Manager

 ### A Task Management program which is to be run in a code editor terminal, developed on VScode using Python.